Druon quercuslanigerum

 Druon quercuslanigerum is a species of gall wasp that forms galls on Quercus virginiana, Quercus geminata, Quercus fusiformis, and Quercus oleoides.
-There are both parthenogenic and sexual generations.
-The parthenogenic generation forms galls on the leaves whereas the sexual generation forms galls on the catkins.
+There are both asexual and sexual generations.
+The asexual generation forms galls on the leaves whereas the sexual generation forms galls on the catkins.
 It can be found in the southern United States and Mexico.
-Predators of this species include the Green parakeet.
+Predators of this species include the green parakeet.